arnolanglade/arnolanglade.github.io/content/mikado-app.en.md

 {{< image src="/images/project/mikado-app/prerequisite-list.webp" alt="prerequisite list" >}}

-After adding prerequisites, select one from the list and click on the “Start exploring” button to start experimenting with things to solve it.
-The background color of the prerequisite changes to blue, indicating that the prerequisite status is now “Experimenting,” meaning you are actively working on it.
+After adding prerequisites, select one from the list and click on the « Start exploring » button to start experimenting with things to solve it.
+The background color of the prerequisite changes to blue, indicating that the prerequisite status is now « Experimenting » meaning you are actively working on it.

-Now, you have two choices: the first one is to click on the “Add a prerequisite” button to split the prerequisite into smaller steps.
+Now, you have two choices: the first one is to click on the « Add a prerequisite » button to split the prerequisite into smaller steps.

 {{< image src="/images/project/mikado-app/prequisite-buble.webp" alt="prequisite buble" >}}

-The second option is to click on 'Commit your changes' when you finish it and proceed to the next one on the list.
+The second option is to click on « Commit your changes » when you finish it and proceed to the next one on the list.

 {{< image src="/images/project/mikado-app/prerequisite-completed.webp" alt="prerequisite completed" >}}